NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 During the training, we can monitor the process with Weights and Biases (WandB) by setting ``exp_manager.create_wandb_logger=True`` and set relevant wandb arguments.
 After training, the model distributed checkpoint directory can be found at the result checkpoint directory.

-Run NeMo RETRO Model Inference
+Run RETRO Model Inference
 -------------------------------

-Once the NeMo RETRO model has been trained, we can put it into inference mode and experiment with it.
+Once the RETRO model has been trained, we can put it into inference mode and experiment with it.
 During inference, we are not limited to the indexed corpus to retrieve relevant chunks, but can directly provide any relevant contexts to the prompt through the argument ``neighbors``.
 Implementation-wise, when inferencing, input for RETRO is set up differently than when in training.
 Particularly, the model's input will be presented as comprising of two chunks only, one for the prompt, and one for the answer to be generated.
 These chunks don't necessarily have the length of 64 as in training, but will have the length of the tokenized prompt.
 For each prompt, context neighbors can be provided.
 These neighbors will correspond to the first chunk and will be passed through RETRO's encoder to generate text for the second chunk.

-Below is an example RETRO pre-training script.
+Below is an example RETRO inferencing script.
 The rest of the arguments values are retrieved from ``examples/nlp/language_modeling/conf/megatron_retro_inference.yaml``.

 .. code-block:: bash